APIBrickwork/REST-API-Adapter/README.md

 * POST `/<grpcName>/<rpcName>/{id}`: Streams the object given in body to the stream of the given requestId `{id}` in path
 * DELETE `/<grpcName>/<rpcName>/{id}`: Closes the stream and therefore indicates the end of streaming

+`swagger_controller_gen.js` will generate the according functions to implement this.
+Those functions will automatically be referenced by the generated `swagger.yaml` file.

 ## (optional) metadata.json
 This file is optional and can be used to customize the generated `swagger.yaml` file.